min2ha/ukwa-site/content/target/60330/index.en.md

   "subject": null
 }

-# BoBfm: Welwyn Hatfield MP calls for more pro-active approach to suicide prevention

 News article about a new report into how the internet could be facilitating suicide.
 It suggests the Government needs to take a more pro-active approach to tackle the issue.